 - Good to know: The fishing season spans from November to April, all around the national park.
 For off season fishing, try lakes Nahuel Huapi, Guiterrez and Mascaro in May and October, or Moreno Lake which is open all year.

 Take a tour through this park in the Circuito Chico with multitudes of incredibly life — like dinosaur replicas and get a Jurassic Park experience like none other.
 A team of guides will take you through 400m of trails, detailing life as it was in prehistoric Patagonia.

 - Good to know: The park is closed on Mondays.
 There are guided tours at 12:30, 14:30, and 16:30.
 The prices are around USD 10 for adults, USD 6* for children up to age 10, and children 3 years old and under are free.

 From sampling regional chocolates to tasting dynamic craft beers for the foodies, to getting much more adventurous with the outgoing travelers, there are plenty of things to do in Bariloche that are fit for everyone.
-Find yours and find some more.
+On your next trip to Argentina, find your thing to do and then find some more.

 *Note: Prices are as of May 2018.